twolfson/nightlife/cities/germany_berlin.md

     - Happy Hour so 2 for 1 drinks (including water)
     - 18+ event, majority 18 to 21 but handled themselves well
     - Only 1 room had broken glass on floor, staff didn't clean it up though
+    - From 00:30 to 1:00, rightmost dancefloor was crowded but danceable
+    - From 1:00 to 2:30, rightmost dancefloor was packed and hard to dance
+    - From 0:00 to 2:30
+        - Small dancefloor was empty-ish
+        - 2 medium dancefloors were crowded and hard to dance
+        - 1 medium dancefloor had a few people
 - 3€ for tall glass carbonated water

 ## Mensch Meier